How Does Diabetes Affect Feet?

-Patients without neuropathy, vascular disease or deformity may be examined annually.
-Patients with neuropathy, vascular disease or deformity should be examined by a foot and ankle orthopaedic surgeon every one to two months.
+Patients without neuropathy, vascular disease, or deformity may be examined annually.
+Patients with neuropathy, vascular disease, or deformity should be examined by a foot and ankle orthopaedic surgeon every 1-2 months.

 How frequently should I see my surgeon if I'm being treated with a total contact cast for a foot ulcer?

 After the first cast is applied, the follow-up examination is within one week.
 Subsequent follow-up is every one to two weeks.
 Any unusual symptoms should be reported to the doctor’s office immediately, including a feeling of tightness or looseness of the cast, soreness, pain, foul odor, fever, red streaks, or breakdown of the cast.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute

 for professional medical advice, diagnoses or treatments.
 If you need medical advice, use the "Find a Surgeon" search to locate a foot and ankle orthopaedic surgeon in your area.